 Jamie Overton: England Test debut a special moment for family | Simon Doull: New Zealand still in the fight

-Jamie Overton took one wicket on his England debut as New Zealand closed on 225-5 after opting to bat first on day one of the third Test; he was presented with his cap by twin brother Craig; day two gets under way at 10.15am on Friday, live on Sky Sports Cricket
+Jamie Overton took one wicket on his England debut as New Zealand closed on 225-5 on day one of the third Test; he was presented with his cap by twin brother Craig; day two coverage gets underway at 10.15am on Friday, live on Sky Sports Cricket, play starts at 11am

 By Megan Wellens